designs-groups/designs-groups.github.io/README.md

-**(2)** The second part is a table presenting information on designs, the first column is the number assigned to the design in the row (in the list of designs described in part 3 below).
-The second to sith column are the paraameters v, b, r, k and
+**(2)** The second part is a table presenting information on designs; the first column is the number assigned to the design in the row (in the list of designs described in part 3 below).
+The second to the sixth columns present the parameters v, b, r, k, and λ, respectively.
+The next columns are the group G, the point-stabiliser Gα, the block-stabiliser GB, Aut(D), the rank of G, and the rank of Aut(D).
+The thirteenth and fourteenth columns say that if D is point-primitive and/or block-primitive, respectively.
+The fifteenth  column, named complement, indicates the design number, which is the complement of the design in the row.
+The last column records whether the design is symmetric or not.

 For example, the total number of flag-transitive 2-designs.